 State employees must pay 100% of the monthly health insurance premium costs for any dependents covered under the State Employees' health insurance plan.
-There is no "more than nominal" amount contributed by the State.
+There is no "more thannominal" amount contributed by the State.
 Therefore, pursuant to 42 C.F.R. § 457.310(c)(1), children of State employees and teachers are eligible for coverage under Title XXI in North Carolina.

-If an otherwise eligible child has active comprehensive health insurance as of the date of application, NC Health Choice enrollment will begin on the first day of the month following proof of a termination date for other coverage.
+If an otherwise eligible child has active comprehensive health insurance as of the date of application, NC Health Choice enrollment will begin on the first day of the month following-proof of a termination date for other coverage.
 Beneficiaries enrolled following voluntarily termination of private or employer-sponsored comprehensive health insurance are assigned a specific enrollment code to permit the State to determine whether the crowd out rate is negatively impacted.

-- 4.4.4.1.
-[In (formerly 4.4.4.4) If the State provides coverage under a premium assistance program, describe: 1) the minimum period without coverage under a group health plan.
+- 4.4.4.1. (formerly 4.4.4.4) If the State provides coverage under a premium assistance program, describe: 1) the minimum period without coverage under a group health plan.
 This should include any allowable exceptions to the waiting period; 2) the expected minimum level of contribution employers will make; and 3) how cost-effectiveness is determined.
 (42CFR 457.810(a)-(c)) - 4.4.5.
 Child health assistance is provided to targeted low-income children in the State who are American Indian and Alaska Native.
 (Section 2102(b)(3)(D)) (42 CFR 457.125(a))

 American Indian and Alaska Native children who self-identify at the time of application are exempt from all enrollment fees and co-payments associated with the Program.
-Eligibility categories and cost-sharing requirements are outlined in Section 8.
+Eligibility-categories and cost sharing requirements are outlined in Section 8.

-American Indian and Alaska Native beneficiaries in the NC Health Choice Program are also subject to other exceptions pursuant to federal regulations.
-For example, these beneficiaries are eligible for the federal Vaccines for Children Program, and the Division of Medical Assistance notifies providers that they are to administer vaccines accordingly.
-All other beneficiaries in North Carolina's separate CHIP Program are deemed "insured" and therefore ineligible for the Vaccines for Children Program.
-For American Indian and Alaska Native beneficiaries, the assignment of a primary care provider medical home within the Community Care of North Carolina (CCNC) primary care case management delivery system is optional; the assignment is mandatory for all other NC Health Choice Program beneficiaries.
+American Indian and Alaska Native beneficiaries in the NC Health Choice Medicaid Program are also subject to other exceptions pursuant to federal regulations.
+For example, these beneficiaries are eligible for the federal Vaccines for Children Program, and the Division of Health Benefits notifies providers that they are to administer vaccines accordingly.

-When the State is using an income finding from an Express Lane agency, the State must still comply with screen and enroll requirements before enrolling children in CHIP.
+Guidance: When the State is using an income finding from an Express Lane agency, the State must still comply with screen and enroll requirements before enrolling children in CHIP.
 The State may either continue its current screen and enroll process, or elect one of two new options to fulfill these requirements.

-4.4-EL The State should designate the option it will be using to carry out screen and enroll requirements: \times The State will continue to use the screen and enroll procedures required under section 2102(b)(3)(A) and (B) of the Social Security Act and 42 CFR 457.350(a) and 42 CFR 457.80(c).
-Describe this process.
-The State is establishing a screening threshold set as a percentage of the Federal poverty level (FPL) that exceeds the highest Medicaid income threshold applicable to a child by a minimum of 30 percentage points.
+- 4.4-EL The State should designate the option it will be using to carry out screen and enroll requirements: - The State will continue to use the screen and enroll procedures required under section 2102(b)(3)(A) and (B) of the Social Security Act and 42 CFR 457.350(a) and 42 CFR 457.80(c).
+Describe this process. - The State is establishing a screening threshold set as a percentage of the Federal poverty level (FPL) that exceeds the highest Medicaid income threshold applicable to a child by a minimum of 30 percentage points.
 (NOTE: The State may set this threshold higher than 30 percentage points to account for any differences between the income calculation methodologies used by the Express Lane agency and those used by the State for its Medicaid program.
 The State may set one screening threshold for all children, based on the highest Medicaid income threshold, or it may set more than one screening threshold, based on its existing, age-related Medicaid eligibility thresholds.)
 Include the screening threshold(s) expressed as a percentage of the FPL, and provide an explanation of how this was calculated.

 The State is temporarily enrolling children in CHIP, based on the income finding from the Express Lane agency, pending the completion of the screen and enroll process.